satymshrma/satymshrma/README.md

 I'm currently open to working remotely, or work on-site in India.
-📫 You can reach me at  [satymshrma+DMs@gmail.com](mailto:satymshrma+DMs@gmail.com) Feel free to reach out to me for any other reason too.
+📫 You can reach me at  [satymshrma+DMs@gmail.com](mailto:satymshrma+DMs@gmail.com)
 <!--
 **satymshrma/satymshrma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.